MaloLM/optimization-algorithms-guide/README.md

 # Optimization Algorithms Guide

-This project is an open-source collection of various optimization algorithms, each presented in a Jupyter notebook.
+This project is an open-source collection of various optimization algorithms, each presented in a Jupyter notebook (Python).
 Its purpose is to provide a comprehensive resource for understanding and implementing these algorithms.
 It is a valuable asset for both educational and practical applications in optimization tasks.

 !["A quick overview of some visualizations."](./assets/images/demo/demo.gif "A quick overview of some visualizations")